lucasnell/GATKpipe/README.md

-This pipeline was developed and tested on the newest high-performance computing cluster ("Sapelo") at the Georgia Advanced Computing Resource Center, University of Georgia.
+This pipeline was developed and tested on the newest high-performance computing cluster ("Sapelo") at the Georgia Advanced Computing Resource Center (GACRC), University of Georgia.

 - OS: 64-bit CentOS 6.5
 - Torque Resource Manager